-Mini Mathur is married to an ace filmmaker Kabir Khan of Bajrangi Bhaijaan, Ek Tha Tiger, Tubelight fame.
+Mini Mathur is married to filmmaker Kabir Khan of Bajrangi Bhaijaan, Ek Tha Tiger, Tubelight fame.
 She did not tell her father about Kabir's surname for a year before they got married.
-Now, they have two children - Vivaan, 14 and Sairah, 7.
+Now, they have two children - Vivaan, 15 and Sairah, 8.

 "He was a Khan, not a Mathur; he was an atheist, which in the Mathur books is even worse than being a Muslim," said Mini Mathur in an interview.
 She thinks, as long as people have faith, patriotism, and loyalty, their religion must not be questioned.

 Mini Mathur is a liberal person.
-In an interview with mid-day, a few months ago, Mathur said, "need to live lives happily with people who are cross-cultural".
+In an interview with mid-day, a few months ago, Mathur said, "Need to live lives happily with people who are cross-cultural".
 "People are marrying cross-culturally...
 I am the product of a cross-cultural marriage, and we celebrate every religion.
 My best friend is Christian, my husband is Muslim.
 He is half Rao-Tamil Brahmin and half Pathan, and I am fully Kayasth.
 What are my children going to be?
 I have no clue...
-As long as they have faith, patriotism, and loyalty, nobody should ask them what their religion is."
+As long as they have faith, patriotism, and loyalty, nobody should ask them what their religion is," said Mathur.

 Mini Mathur is a complete family person.
 The seasoned host loves her job as much as taking care of her family.
 When asked how important is it for parents to make quality time for their children, she said, "When you have children, it is important to realise that this is a lifelong responsibility, and you can't just have children to satisfy your maternal or paternal instinct.
 It's a lifelong commitment, and if you are not prepared to do it well or give it everything, then you shouldn't do it."

 Mini Mathur has worked non-stop when her two children - Vivaan and Sairah - were babies.
 "Now that they are seven and 14, I feel they need more of my time.
 They need to talk to me every single day when they come back from school; so I do much slower work than I used to earlier.
 Now I only do stuff which means something, which means quality to me, and I am indispensable to that project.
-If somebody can replace me, I don't want to do that project."
+If somebody can replace me, I don't want to do that project," said Mini in 2018.

 On bonding with her children, Mini Mathur said, "I like to believe that I am pretty bada** and cool...
 I like to be somebody that they can relate to, that they don't find outdated, somebody who speaks their language, who understands their problems over the years, and at the same time have a bond where they understand me as Mini, the person, and not relate to me only as Mini, the mother."

-Mini Mathur was recently showcased in a 10-part series 'Mini Me' on the small screen, along with her daughter Sairah.
+Mini Mathur was seen in a 10-part series 'Mini Me' on the small screen, along with her daughter Sairah.
 The mother-daughter duo ventured out on a trip across six countries in Europe for the show, also produced by Mini.

 'Mini Me' showcased Mini and Sairah travel across multiple countries in Europe, trying food halts and doing some not-so-touristy things.
 In the unique travelogue, they were seen travelling through Germany, France, Italy, Greece, Montenegro, Croatia and Spain.